Temporary Exhibition

 D02 FH48

-This exhibition celebrates of one of Ireland’s three patron saints on the 1500th anniversary of his birth, through a selection of famous artefacts associated with him.
+This exhibition celebrated one of Ireland’s three patron saints on the 1500th anniversary of his birth, through a selection of famous artefacts associated with him.
+It closed in November 2024.

 Events Related to this Exhibition